Zelenskiy plays down war fears as tensions continue to rise

 The same sense of calm is reported from Kyiv.

-“I speak on a daily basis with an employee who lives in Odessa.
+“I speak on a daily basis with an employee who lives in Odesa.
 I can confirm this, he is totally cool and doesn't think anything will happen.
 He says all his friends have the same attitude,” Chang Frick, a journalist for the Swedish newspaper Nyheteridag, reported in a tweet.

 Almost all the claims of an imminent invasion are coming from US sources at the moment.
-The Kremlin has repeatedly denied that it has any intension of invading Ukraine, which as bne IntelliNews has reported, remains highly unlikely due to the huge political, economic and military costs that a full invasion of Ukraine carry.
+The Kremlin has repeatedly denied that it has any intension of invading Ukraine, which as bne IntelliNews has reported, remains highly unlikely due to the huge political, economic and military costs that a full invasion of Ukraine would carry.

-Nevertheless, Russia continues to threaten military action with troop movements which are designed to maintain the pressure on the US as the ongoing Nato and security negotiations launched following an eight point list of demands issued by the Russian Foreign Ministry in December.
+Nevertheless, Russia continues to threaten military action with troop movements which are designed to maintain the pressure on the US as the ongoing Nato and security negotiations launched following an eight-point list of demands issued by the Russian Foreign Ministry in December.

-Those talks continue with a key meeting between Blinken and Russian foreign minister Sergei Lavrov in Geneva on January 21, possibly the last round of meetings between Russia and the US before the White House gives its definitive written reply to Russia’s demands that will mark the end of the first round of diplomacy in the current crisis.
+Those talks continue with a key meeting between Blinken and Russian Foreign Minister Sergei Lavrov in Geneva on January 21, possibly the last round of meetings between Russia and the US before the White House gives its definitive written reply to Russia’s demands that will mark the end of the first round of diplomacy in the current crisis.

 According to Zelenskiy, the reports of war are being used as a tactic to weaken Ukraine and attempt to force it into concessions.
 However, despite playing down the threat of war, he reassured his compatriots that the country is “constantly strengthening its defence capabilities” while striving for a “diplomatic solution.”